 One of the big hurdles for me when switching from a Mac based audio setup was the potential loss of access to my expensive collection of VST plugins (because a lot of developers still ignore the Linux platform as if it was 1995 even though it has never been easier to make and release cross platform plugins).
 Little did I know that almost all of them would run just fine on Linux using the

 linvst VST plugin bridging software.

-The workflow for getting set up though was quite difficult before I switched to Arch based distributions than on other Linux distributions (thanks to the Arch User Repository (AUR)), and even though it is significantly easier on Arch, it still has some quirks in the setup process which I have tried to collect here as a set of instructions and notes for getting started.
+The workflow for getting set up though was quite difficult before I switched to Arch based distributions than on other Linux distributions (thanks to the Arch User Repository (AUR)), and even though it is significantly easier on Arch and Manjaro, it still has some quirks in the setup process which I have tried to collect here as a set of instructions and notes for getting started.

 Disclaimer There may be licensing problems in doing this operation on some plugins.
 I talked to a commercial plugin developer about using their plugins on Linux and they said that it sounded interesting (because they developed everything on Linux anyway (but did not make releases for Linux)) but that I was probably in conflict with their licensing when doing so.
 I don’t take responsibility for anyone breaking any laws here.

 wine (and enable 32 bit support) you need to do enable the

 multilib repositories in your pacman configuration.
 If you are running Manjaro, this is already done for you so you can skip this section.

 By doing this, you get access to a range of 32 bit software that can be run on a 64 bit machine.

 /etc/pacman.conf in your favourite text editor.
 E.g. in vim: